SC turns down govt's plea to appoint new Islamabad IGP

 Read: Country remains tense on day 2 of protests against Asia Bibi's acquittal

 IGP Islamabad Jan Mohammad was in Malaysia on ex-Pakistan leave to attend a course.
-He has landed in Pakistan a few hours ago.
+He landed in Pakistan early Thursday.
 DIG Security Waqar Chohan had been looking after the office of the IGP Islamabad in his absence.

 Earlier in the day, the government had approached the SC, requesting the court to hear the plea immediately due to the law and order situation of the country, in particular Islamabad.
 Subsequently, a three-member bench headed by Chief Justice of Pakistan (CJP) Mian Saqib Nisar stated hearing the petition.